Arts-Based Research

 Where this inquiry lives

-Within my therapeutic practice in Melbourne, I will continue exploring how art-making in natural and ecological settings supports children's sensing, expression, and connection.
+This inquiry unfolds within my therapeutic practice in Melbourne, where I continue exploring how art-making in natural and ecological settings supports children's sensing, expression, and connection.
 This includes attention to materials drawn from place — clay, water, found objects, plants, earth — and to the ways rhythm, movement, and stillness shape what becomes possible.

 What I am noticing